ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	3. Each player gets 1 energy for each of their energy counters.
 	4. Each player unflips all their flipped cards.
 	5. Move to next phase
-	- During the Pre Round phase, no card effects can occur.
 2. Round Start
 	1. If an effect refers to round start, it happens here.
 	2. Once all effects are resolved / there are no unresolved effects, move to the next phase.